As I specialise in trauma management, I am often asked about how treatment works. The short answer is that often we do not know!

 How can we use these ideas in a practice?

-When body scanning, just notice the thoughts, feelings and sensations, as described in the main body of my blog.
+When body scanning, just notice the thoughts, feelings and sensations, as described in the main body of my website.
 When it feels right, focus on the sensations and stay with the body experience.
 Start to just notice the intense sensations and feelings as moment-to-moment experiences.
 Do not divert or distract yourself with starting something different.
 To do so would take you into a different set of experiments.

 Just noticing these responses in the present can become very freeing, even if they seem to invite freezing as well.
 However, those feelings can transform themselves on their own – without action or the need to play them out.